 sudo apt install software-properties-common apt-transport-https ca-certificates curl -y

-The first step of installing Google Chrome is to import the GPG key for the digital signature.
+The subsequent step to installing Google Chrome involves incorporating the Google Chrome repository.
+This process begins with importing the GPG key for the digital signature.

 curl -fSsL https://dl.google.com/linux/linux_signing_key.pub | sudo gpg --dearmor | sudo tee /usr/share/keyrings/google-chrome.gpg >> /dev/null

-After successfully importing the GPG key, the next step is to import the Google Chrome repository using the following command:
+After successfully importing the GPG key, import the Google Chrome repository by executing the following command:

 echo deb [arch=amd64 signed-by=/usr/share/keyrings/google-chrome.gpg] http://dl.google.com/linux/chrome/deb/ stable main | sudo tee /etc/apt/sources.list.d/google-chrome.list